turingschool/curriculum/tutorials/web_services/encoding_and_filtering.markdown

 end
 ```

-That relies on the `ActiveRecord::Base` implementation of `to_json` which accepts an `:except` blacklist of attributes.
+This method relies on the `ActiveRecord::Base` implementation of `to_json` which accepts an `:except` blacklist of attributes.
 It can also accept an array of keys:

 ```ruby
 def to_json